 Audio

 Sometimes in my attempt to mix things up and keep an even distribution of styles and bands, the Shindig kinda seems a bit musically schizophrenic.

-So, in the spirit of cohesion, here’s the Beware Of The Blob, which I think doubles up pretty nicely with The Purple People Eater, and is even from the same year.
+So, in the spirit of cohesion, here’s The Blob, which I think doubles up pretty nicely with The Purple People Eater, and is even from the same year.

 Much like The Dudes of Wrath (though the ridiculousness of comparing these two groups is not lost on me) The Five Blobs were assembled for the singular purpose of singing this tune, penned by the late Burt Bacharach.

-Easily one of the oldest (semi) Title Tracks on the Shindig, Beware Of The Blob is also one of the more curious tunes on the playlist.
+Easily one of the oldest Title Tracks on the Shindig (if not the oldest) The Blob is also one of the more curious tunes on the playlist as well.

-Such a fun and upbeat song for something so horrendous as The Blob is kind of alarming, and as such, a bit creepy.
-There’s no immediacy to their tone, almost as if you really needn’t sweat this whole indestructible and unstoppable goo-monster.
+Such a fun and upbeat song for something as horrendous as The Blob is kind of alarming, and as such, a bit creepy.
+There’s no immediacy to their tone, almost as if you really needn’t worry about this whole indestructible and unstoppable goo-monster.
 Seriously gang?
-Its eating fucking everything, maybe a little urgency, or god forbid, terror?
+It’s eating fucking everything, maybe a little urgency, or god forbid, terror?

-Naw, they’ll just keep it light and breezy.
+Naw, they’ll just keep it light and breezy over here.
 Shit, it’s only The Blob.

+Audio